 We have also entered into license agreements under which we are obligated to make milestone and royalty payments and incur annual maintenance fees.
 We owe an annual maintenance fee of \$5,000 under our agreement with the University of Minnesota, as well as escalating minimum royalty amounts.
-We also are required to pay minimum royalties under the agreement with Arizona State University of \$5,000 annually through 2023, which increases to \$20,000 in 2024.
 Future minimum payments through 2031 have been included in the table above, but our minimum payments continue in perpetuity for University of Minnesota until the agreement is terminated.

+Upon product commercialization, we will be required to pay minimum royalties of \$20,000 under an agreement for patents owned by Arizona State University.
 We are also obligated to make regulatory milestone payments to OpenBiome aggregating up to \$6.0 million upon the achievement of regulatory approvals, and sales-based milestone payments of up to \$20.0 million upon the achievement of certain net sales criteria.
-We were also obligated to pay OpenBiome \$1.25 million upon the closing of the OpenBiome Agreement, included as a portion of the closing fees of \$3.9 million, as related to milestones previously achieved.
 We are obligated to pay to OpenBiome a low single digit royalty on net sales of licensed natural products by us and our affiliates and a high single digit percentage of certain sublicensing revenue (including royalties) received in connection with licensed natural products.
 These royalties are calculated on a product-by-product and country-by-country basis.
-See the sections titled "Business-Our Collaborations and License Agreements" and "Business-Agreements with OpenBiome" elsewhere in this Annual Report for a description of our license agreements.
+See the sections titled "Business-Our Collaborations and License Agreements" and "Business-Agreements with OpenBiome" elsewhere in this Annual Report as well as Note 10 to our annual consolidated financial statements appearing elsewhere in this Annual Report for a description of our license agreements.